 2021–2022: Reconsidering Patriotism, Public Service, and Civic Engagement

 The University of Minnesota Spotlight Series is a collaborative partnership between the University Honors Program, Institute for Advanced Study, and Northrop, to present lectures, panel discussions, exhibits, and other events throughout the academic year around timely topics of interest.
-The six-part 2021-22 series, hosted in partnership with the Minnesota Humanities Center, focuses on patriotism, public service, and civic engagement.
-The moderator for all six events will be Kevin Lindsey, CEO of Minnesota Humanities Center.
-All events are Thursdays 3:30–5:00 pm and may be attended in Northrop’s Best Buy Theater or online via Zoom.
-Q&A sessions will follow each event.
+The six-part 2021-22 series, hosted in partnership with the Minnesota Humanities Center, focused on patriotism, public service, and civic engagement.
+The moderator for all six events was Kevin Lindsey, CEO of Minnesota Humanities Center.

 2020–2021: Polarization and Identities